Bahai Library Online

 • The National Spiritual Assembly of the United States filed a counter-claim asking the court to restrain the Covenant-breakers from using Bahá'í names and symbols protected by trademark.
 [BW14:95]

-• Charles Mason Remey; Covenant-breakers; NSA; Court cases; Copyright and trademarks; Criticism and apologetics; USA
+• Charles Mason Remey; Covenant-breaking; NSA; Court cases; Copyright and trademarks; Criticism and apologetics; United States (USA)

 • For decisions of the Universal House of Justice regarding the development of the institution of the Hands of the Cause of God see WG40–3.